 Cystoscopy in Bournemouth

-At Nuffield Health Bournemouth Hospital we can provide you with rapid access to a diagnostic cystoscopy performed by our leading urological surgeons.
+A cystoscopy examines the inside of your bladder and urethra tube using a special instrument called a 'cystoscope'.
+At Nuffield Health Bournemouth Hospital we can provide you with rapid access to a diagnostic cystoscopy performed by our leading urologists.
 Read more…

 Our prices are all-inclusive.
 We will equal any comparable price.
 There are no time limits on your aftercare.